See the schedule for future training sessions.

 The number of user-land exploitation countermeasures outweighs the kernel protection mechanisms implemented by most modern distributions.
 Due to the complexity associated with exploiting user-land vulnerabilities, Linux kernel, with its huge publicly available codebase, has become an appealing target for exploit developers.
 A successful exploitation of a kernel vulnerability generally results in privilege escalation bypassing any user-land protections and exploit mitigations implemented by the OS.

-This course teachers common kernel exploitation techniques on modern Linux distributions.
+This course teachers common kernel exploitation techniques on modern Linux distributions (x86_x64 architecture and 3.x/4.x kernels).
+It provides up-to-date information on current kernel hardening implementations and exploit mitigations.
 It is designed for students already familiar with user-land exploitation who want to play with the heart of the OS and gain fundamental knowledge required to develop reliable and effective kernel exploits.
-Even though this course is designed for beginners in kernel exploitation, a number of more advanced topics, such as reliable exploitation of heap vulnerabilities and SMEP bypasses, are discussed.
+The course is structured as several theory modules (providing the necessary background material), followed by hands-on lab exercises demonstrating learned concepts in practice.

 * Please use your company's email.